spion/nac/README.md

 nac is a simple app control and monitoring daemon written in node

+Unlike other process monitors, nac doesn't allow for random spawning and adding of processes.
+Instead, nac expects you to add "apps" defined by their name and nacfile (procfile-like configuration files)

+The nacfile allows you to specify many other things about the process, such as arguments, environment variable configuration, working directory, custom scripts etc.

+nac remembers your apps and will restart them the next time its started.

 nac is multi-server-aware which allows you to use it with parallel control tools such as [pssh](http://www.theether.org/pssh/), [cssh](http://sourceforge.net/projects/clusterssh/), [fabric](http://docs.fabfile.org/en/1.6/), or, in the future, **rnac**

+nac is also multi-user aware: a single daemon runs as root and all clients talk to it.
+Apps however are run are run under the uid of the user that added the application, and each user can only control his own apps.

 # how it works